SolidRun/atf-marvell/docs/plat/marvell/armada/build.rst

     A7K/A8K/CN913x because of hardware limitation (boot from secondary image can interrupt UART recovery process).
 This MACRO definition is set in ``plat/marvell/armada/a8k/common/include/platform_def.h`` file.

-- DDR32
-    In order to work in 32bit DDR, instead of the default 64bit ECC DDR, this flag should be set to 1.

 For more information about build options, please refer to the :ref:`Build Options` document.